Shin Heike Monogatari (TV series)

 Shin Heike Monogatari (新・平家物語) is a 1972 Japanese television series.
 It is the tenth NHK taiga drama.

+Average viewership rating: 24.1%.
+Highest viewership peak: 27.2%.
+Episodes 46 and 52 still exist in black and white.

 Story

-Shin Heike Monogatari deals with the Heian period.
+Shin Heike Monogatari deals with the Genpei War in the late Heian period.
 Based on Eiji Yoshikawa's novel by the same title.

 The story chronicles the life of Taira no Kiyomori.